Error 645 from Microsoft Dial Up Networking "Internal

 Solution #4

 Remove and reinstall the Dial-Up Adapter and Dial-Up Networking.
-To do so, use the following steps:

 1. Click Start, point to Settings, and then click Control Panel.